Skip to content

 Certificate type:VCSDatabase

-Key facts about the solar project at a glance.
+Key facts about the hydropower project at a glance.

 Parameter DescriptionSource

-Project typeGrid-connected solar photovoltaic (PV) project for renewable electricity generationProject Description, Section 1.3
+Project typeGrid-connected run-of-river hydropower project for renewable electricity generationProject Description, Section 1.2

 Project standardVerified Carbon Standard (VCS)VCS Program